Oryss/souldiers-tweaks/index.md

 * Press F11
     * This should open a window in the top-left corner
 * Use your mouse to enable/disable features and change values

-## Tweaks List

-### Enemy Health

-The value represents a health/armor multiplier that is applied to the real multiplier.
-A value of < 1 means it will reduce the enemy health.

-### Archer Arrow Miss

-Enable to have infinite arrow range

-### Ground Dodge Cooldown

-The value represents how long you have to wait until you can dodge again.
-A value of 0 means there is no cooldown.

-### Archer Bow Throw Deceleration / Speed / Return Acceleration

-Modify how the bow throw works.
-A Return Acceleration of 0 means the bow will not come back.

-### Wizard Attack Distance

-Changes the range of the wizard's basic attack